tessaSAC/stitch-in-time/readme.md

 ## Review

-We covered a lot of concepts from the Capacitor Community HTTP Plugin today including:
+We covered a lot of APIs and concepts from the Capacitor Community HTTP Plugin today including:
 - How to make an HTTP `GET` request
 - How to save a cookie
   - Which properties of a cookie can be set with the plugin
 - How to get a *specific* cookie
-- How to delete a *specific cookie
+- How to delete a *specific* cookie
 - How to use the source code to answer questions not covered by the README

 &nbsp;

 ## Next steps

 What's next in the exciting world of cross-platform Vue apps?
-If you're short on ideas, here's a few suggestions for next steps
+If you're short on ideas, here are a few suggestions for next steps:

 - [Offline first](https://ionicframework.com/blog/best-practices-for-building-offline-apps): Try persisting state using another method, such as service-worker caching
 - PWA/mobile: Try deploying the app to your phone as a [Progressive Web App](https://ionicframework.com/docs/vue/your-first-app/6-deploying-mobile) or a native [Android/iOS one](https://ionicframework.com/docs/vue/your-first-app/6-deploying-mobile)
   - Note: If you opted to generate your own project for this tutorial instead of cloning from the repo, you may need to follow some [additional installation steps](https://github.com/capacitor-community/http#installation) to get the HTTP Plugin working on Android
+- Styling: Cross stitch not your thing?
+What theme would you give this app?
-- Loading state: How might you save the state of the app such that if the user exits while advice is fading in or out, the transition will resume at the same spot tnext time they reopen the app?
+- Loading state: How might you save the state of the app such that if the user exits while advice is fading in or out, the transition will resume at the same spot the next time they reopen the app?
 - [Another API](https://dev.to/biplov/15-fun-apis-for-your-next-project-5053): There are lots of free APIs out there; how would you apply the HTTP Plugin to a new project?

 &nbsp;

-### 🎉 Happy coding! 🎉
+### Thanks for reading and happy coding! 🎉